afosto/yaac/README.md

 # yaac - Yet another ACME client

-Written in PHP, this client aims to be a decoupled LetsEncrypt client, based on ACME V2.
+Written in PHP, this client aims to be a simplified and decoupled LetsEncrypt client, based on ACME V2.

 ## Decoupled from a filesystem or webserver